ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 [https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe)

-During the installation I should suggest add python.exe to PATH and install Now
+During the installation I should suggest add python.exe to PATH and install Now.

 With Python already installed, you should have pip already installed.
 Be sure to use a pip that corresponds with Python 3 by using pip3 or checking your pip executable with `pip –version`.